top of page

 Oregon DUI Penalties Summary

-Oregon DUI penalties may be tough, but they’re meant to discourage driving under the influence of intoxicants.
-First and second offense DUIs are treated as misdemeanors, but a third offense will typically be charged as a Class C felony, which can result in the loss of your gun rights.
+First and second offense DUIs in Oregon are treated as misdemeanors, but a third offense within 10 years of two prior DUII convicitons will be charged as a Class C felony.
+This would result in the loss of your gun rights.

 If you’re facing DUI charges or looking to restore your gun rights after a third DUI, Trotter Law can help.
-Chris Trotter has spent his career handling DUI cases.
+Chris Trotter has spent his career handling DUI cases as well as gun rights cases.
 He’ll fight for you to protect your rights and help you receive the best possible outcome.
 Contact Trotter Law today for a consultation!

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.